Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Experiments

-\paragraph{Effect of the Proposed Causal Graph.} To shed light on the performance gain, we further study one variant, \ie CR-MUL-TE, which performs inference via TE, \ie its difference from NT is training over the proposed causal graph.
-Table~\ref{tab:TEforInference} shows their performance cut at $K=20$ (see SI Table S3 for results with $K=10$ that have the same trend).
-From the table, we observe that CR-MUL-TE outperforms NT, which justifies the rationality of incorporating the direct edge from exposure features to prediction.
-Moreover, CR-MUL-TIE further outperforms CR-MUL-TE, showing that reducing the direct effect of exposure features, \ie debiasing inference, indeed leads to better recommendation with more satisfaction.
+To shed light on the performance gain, we further study one variant, \ie CR-TE, which performs inference via the TE of $E=e$ and $T=t$, \ie its difference from NT is training over the proposed causal graph.
+Table~\ref{tab:TEforInference} shows their performance with $K=20$.
+From the table, we observe that CR-TE outperforms NT, which justifies the rationality of incorporating the direct edge from exposure features to the prediction score.
+It validates the existence of the shortcut where exposure features can directly lead to clicks.
+Moreover, CR inference further outperforms CR-TE, showing that reducing the direct effect of exposure features indeed mitigates the clickbait issue and leads to better recommendation with more satisfaction.